thenick775/cs_472_team_charts/README.md

 [Try it live](https://rawcdn.githack.com/thenick775/cs_472_team_charts/7497c37b2748ee99a2fdb5dd865770eb1d4bbee2/line.html)

-This is a short program written in go to make generating team reporting charts more flexible, faster, and interactive
+This is a short program written in go to make generating team reporting charts more flexible, fast, and interactive

 Generation instructions: